Topl/Knowledge-Base/docs/Glossary/glossary.md

 **Tier 3**: Fully decentralized application where verifiable claims are committed to and posted to a public network.
 In this model, users become fully autonomous and no longer rely on the organization to construct transactions on their behalf.
 Organizations make available their business logic on the public network and users execute this logic to construct their own transactions, sign them, and broadcast them to the public network.

 ## Asset
-An asset in the Topl Blockchain Protocol is a securely created, verified, and stored unit of value or information.
+An asset in the Apparatus Blockchain Protocol is a securely created, verified, and stored unit of value or information.
 It utilizes cryptography, peer-to-peer networking, and a public ledger to eliminate intermediaries.
 Generated through transactions, assets represent data or value stored on the blockchain.

 ## Asset Code
 An Asset Code is a unique identifier for user issued Assets generated from the version, issuer address, and the name provided by the user.